Bulleteer: Fictional character biography

 In Seven Soldiers: Bulleteer #3, Alix works as a bodyguard to a mermaid movie star at a convention for C-list superheroes, interacts with various secondary Soldiers characters (including the original Bulletgirl), and eventually survives an assassination attempt by the apparently undead Spider.
 Alix also learns more about Sally Sonic from a superhuman porn actress, and discovers that Sally enjoys seducing husbands and breaking up couples.
 Upon her return home, Alix is crushed with a refrigerator by the indestructible Sally Sonic, who was posing as her boarder.

 In Seven Soldiers: Bulleteer #4, Sally Sonic beats Alix while ranting about her ruined life.
 Flashbacks reveal Sally's backstory as a 1940s superheroine who is immortal and stuck in the body of a superpowered teenager.
 After outliving all of her friends and family and being forced to live in an abusive orphanage (since no one believed her true age), Sally Smart met "Vita-Man", a superhuman who manipulates her into a sexual relationship and a role in a pornographic film.
 Sally is pulled into the seedy underworld of superhuman sex work and drug abuse, and eventually goads Alix' husband into the experiment that killed him and transformed Alix.
 Her motivation for this act is revealed to be jealousy: Sally loathed Alix for having the life Sally could never have.
 Alix refuses to let Sally take her grief out on her and manages to knock Sally out with a car engine, despite a broken arm.
 Afterwards, a ghostly Greg Saunders approaches Alix and attempts to recruit her to 'save the world'.
 Though she is not even sure that Saunders is real, she rejects him and the entire superhero role.

-In Seven Soldiers of Victory #1, Alix tries to drive Sally to the hospital when the Sheeda launch the invasion on Manhattan.
+In Seven Soldiers of Victory #1, Alix tries to drive Sally to the hospital when the Sheeda invade Manhattan.
 Sally wakes up and tries to kill Alix yet again, until the car collides with the fallen Sheeda queen, Gloriana Tenebrae, and bursts into flames.
 Alix survives, but Sally and Gloriana do not.

-It is revealed that Alix is The Spear that Was Never Thrown, the ultimate downfall of the Sheeda race.
-This Spear is thrown by Aurakles, the very first superhero from 42,000 years ago, and Alix's ancestor.
+It is revealed that Alix is The Spear that Was Never Thrown, the downfall of the Sheeda race.
+This Spear is thrown by Aurakles, the world's first superhero from 42,000 years ago, and Alix's ancestor.
 Aurakles appears as an imprisoned demi-god in the pages of Mister Miracle.